allenjoseph/angular-seed-typescript/docs/tasks.md

 Task         | Description
 -------------|--------------------------------------------------------------------------------------------------------
-build:source | Build and optimize all source files, excluding assets. partials     | Put all .html found in project folder + in temporary folder in a template cache file. styles       | Generate main CSS file using project main style file. fonts        | Copy fonts from bower dependencies in dist folder.
+build:sources| Build and optimize all source files, excluding assets. partials     | Put all .html found in project folder + in temporary folder in a template cache file. styles       | Generate main CSS file using project main style file. fonts        | Copy fonts from bower dependencies in dist folder.